top of page

 Sequoia & Kings Canyon National Parks

 Say WAT – These two parks in the southern Sierra Nevada of California came to be in two different centuries, but their borders overlapped.
 Sequoia National Park became America’s second national park in 1890, and Kings Canyon National Park was created in 1940.
-Because of their proximity, the National Parks Service began to administer them jointly in 1943.
+Because of their proximity, the National Parks Service began administering them jointly in 1943.

 Park Points –